timiscoding/JackCompiler/README.md

 ```

 ## Testing
 Each of the folders contains Jack programs used to test the compiler.
 All except `ExpressionTest` were provided by the nand2tetris course creators.

-A bash script `regressTest.sh` compiles the Jack programs from the test dirs using this compiler as well as the course supplied [JackCompiler](http://nand2tetris.org/software.php) and tests that they match.
+A bash script `regressTest.sh` compiles the Jack programs from custom test dirs I've written using this compiler as well as the course supplied [JackCompiler](http://nand2tetris.org/software.php) and tests that they match.
+N.B.
+As development of the compiler continues, I've found the VM code my compiler generates deviates from the course provided one so its use is quite limited.